drshooby/Veil/README.md

 ## Veil is an app that automatically blurs faces in videos while keeping the rest of the content intact.

+### 2nd Place Winner - Deploy/24 Hackathon at USFCA
+* Awarded for creating an innovative solution that automates the blurring of faces in video content, prioritizing privacy and accessiblity.

 <img src="./frontend/public/VeilA.png" width="300" />

 [![Stack icons](https://skillicons.dev/icons?i=ts,next,flask,python,opencv)](https://skillicons.dev)